-Prepare a downloaded .zip file for a remote upgrade.

-- 1 Log on to the Management Client and select File | Import | Import Engine Upgrades. - 2 Select the engine upgrade (sg_engine_version_platform.zip) file and click Import.
+- 1) To prepare a downloaded .zip file for a remote upgrade, follow these steps. - a) Log on to the Management Client and select ≡ Menu > File > Import > Import Engine Upgrades. - b) Select the engine upgrade (sg_engine_version_platform.zip) file and click Import.